privilegeescalation/.org/content/stories/humble-beginnings.md

 I remember thinking to myself

- > I sure hope I prepared my body adequately for the surgeon.
+ > I sure hope I prepared my body adequately for the surgeon for the afternoon.

 This was the moment that changed my life forever.